 Don’t forget that you can buy additional Apple Watch bands if you want to change your look.
 Most of these bands are compatible with older watches, and you can choose from sport loops, solo loops, leather bands, stainless steel, and more.
 If you’re a big spender, you can even buy luxury Hermès bands for any Apple Watch model.

 The Apple Watch line is one of Apple’s simplest product lines.
-You don’t have to choose which processor the watch contains, how much storage it has, or how much memory, like on a computer.
+You don’t have to choose which processor the watch contains, how much storage it has, or how much memory, like with a computer.
 Nevertheless, with the many variations of size, case material, and band, there is an Apple Watch for everyone.
 You can visit the Apple Watch Studio page on Apple’s website to see how the watch looks with different cases and bands to find the perfect combination.